-Section 4: Safety Hazards Hazard Category: 4 - Could result in death or permanent total dis 3 - Could result in permanent partial disability of in hospitalization of at least three persons 2 - Could result in injury or occupational illness 1 - Could result in injury or illness not resulting resulting in one or more lost work days A. Buried Utilities, Drums, and Tanks Hazard Rating: N/A Buried utilities, drums, and tanks are not associated. with this technology.
-B. Chemical (Reactive, Corrosive, Pyrophoric, etc) Hazard Rating: N/A Chemical use is not associated with this technology ' .
+Section 4: Safety Hazards Hazard Category: 4 - Could result in death or permanent total disability 3 - Could result in permanent partial disability or injuries or occupational illness that may result in hospitalization of at least three persons 2 - Could result in injury or occupational illness resulting in one or more lost work days 1 - Could result in injury or illness not resulting in a lost work day A. Buried Utilities, Drums, and Tanks Hazard Rating: N/A Buried utilities, drums, and tanks are not associated with this tec hnology.
+B. Chemical (Reactive, Corrosive, Pyrophoric, etc) Hazard Rating: N/A Chemical use is not associated with this technology.
 C. Confined Space Hazard Rating: N/A Confined space is not a hazard associated with this technology.
 D. Electrical Hazard Rating: 1 Shock due to insufficient amperage in cord and/or ungrounded outlets may occur.
 Performing maintenance or blade changes while machinery is energized may lead to shock.
 Following lockout/tagout procedures will reduce this risk.
 Exposure to a damaged extension cord may lead to shock.
 E. Explosives Hazard Rating: N/A Explosives are not associated with this technology.
-F. Fire Protection Hazard Rating: N/A The facility fire protection plan should cover this too hazard.
-I, as it does not present an additional fire G. Gas Cylinders Hazard Rating: N/A Gas cylinders are not used with this technology.
-H. Ladders/Platforms Hazard Rating: N/A Electrical shock is possible when used with metal la dders or platforms.
-I. Lockout/Tagout Hazard Rating: 1 The facility's lockout/tagout procedures and manufathis tool. cturer's recommended procedures should cover J. Mechanical Hazards Hazard Rating: 2 Cuts or abrasions may occur from contact with saw blade during use and blade changes.
-K. Moving Vehicles Hazard Rating: 1 This saw does not utilize any moving vehicles, although one will be used to move the fiberglass-reinforced crates to the decommissioning area.
+F. Fire Protection Hazard Rating: N/A The facility fire protection plan should cover this tool, as it does n hazard. not present an additional fire G. Gas Cylinders Hazard Rating: N/A Gas cylinders are not used with this technology.
+H. Ladders/Platforms Hazard Rating: N/A Electrical shock is possible when used with metal ladders or plat forms.
+I. Lockout/Tagout Hazard Rating: 1 The facility's lockout/tagout procedures and manufacturer's recommended procedures should cover this tool.
+J. Mechanical Hazards Hazard Rating: 2 Cuts or abrasions may occur from contact with saw blade during use and blade changes.
+K. Moving Vehicles Hazard Rating: 1 This saw does not utilize any moving vehicles, although one will be used to move the fiberglass- reinforced crates to the decommissioning area.
 The workers should be aware of the normal hazards associated with moving vehicles.
-L. Overhead Hazards Hazard Rating: 1 During dismantlement of the fiberglass-reinforced crates, pieces of crate could fall upon completion of a cut or when the top of the crate is removed.
-Workers should wear hard hats when working on crates.
+L. Overhead Hazards Hazard Rating: 1 During dismantlement of the fiberglass-reinforced crates, pieces of a cut or when the top of the crate is removed.
+Workers should crates.
 M. Pressure Hazards Hazard Rating: N/A There are no pressure hazards associated with this technology.